Three Midwest States Join Initiative to Make Career Pathways Clearer for All

 “As more Midwestern states join this collective work, the region will benefit from open and transparent credential data that will make it easier for state leaders, policy makers, educators, employers, and learners to make impactful decisions,” says Jenny Parks, Vice President of Policy and Research at MHEC.
 “MHEC is thrilled that our region is leading the way toward this goal.”

 The work to map Midwest states’ data to the Credential Registry is a collaboration between MHEC and Credential Engine, a non-profit whose mission is to map the credential landscape with clear and consistent information through a common language for credentials.
-The work between MHEC and Credential Engine is supported by a grant from the Ascendium Foundation.
+The work between MHEC and Credential Engine is supported by a grant from the Ascendium Education Group.